 Adolescent decision-making is subject to immaturity, peer pressure and heightened attitudes toward risk.
 Adolescents make choices that are less responsible than those made by mature adults in similar situations.
 Although children may know right from wrong, their inability to consistently make responsible decisions makes them less blameworthy than adults.
 This is why criminal statutes reflect different punishments for children convicted of criminal offenses.

 Of course, if a child is accused of a crime, it is important that his or her parents reach out to a skilled criminal defense attorney.
-The lawyers at the Law Office of Tad Nelson & Associates can assist clients throughout the Galveston area and mount a solid defense.
+Everything from helping you get your child out of the detention facility on Atwater in Texas City to trying your child’s case on 59th Street in Galveston at the courthouse.
+The Galveston criminal defense lawyers at the Law Office of Tad Nelson & Associates can assist clients throughout the Galveston area and mount a solid defense on your behalf.